RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

     </div>
     <figcaption>
       <a href="#figure-3">Figure 3</a>.
-      Different final samples when the number of Euler steps is reduced to 4.
+      Different results when the number of Euler steps is reduced to 4.
     </figcaption>
   </figure>
 </div>

-In theory, any affine interpolation induces an equivalent continuous-time rectified flow, but numerical ODE solvers introduce discretization errors that can make these ODEs behave differently in practice.
-As Figure 4 suggests, using fewer solver steps can amplify the gap between spherical and straight interpolations.

 <div class="l-body">
   <figure id="figure-4">